طبیعتگرایی سیاسی: خوانشی از فلسفة سیاسی ابنسینا در پرتو آراء ارسطو

 • Mustafa Zali 2

-1 MA in Philosophy, Philosophy Department, Faculty of Literature and Humanities, University of Tehran, Tehran, Iran
+1 M.A.
+Graduate in Philosophy, University of Tehran, Tehran, Iran

-2 Assistant Professor, Faculty of Literature and Humanities, University of Tehran, Tehran, Iran
+2 Assistant Professor, Department of Philosophy, University of Tehran, Tehran, Iran

 چکیده [English]